AviatrixSystems/Docs/HowTos/cloudformation_condition_howto.rst

     },

 Where T2SeriesTrue is the condition to test out if input parameter InstanceTypeParam is one of the t2 series.
-Note "Fn::Or" is used to allow multiple choices, if any of them is True, the condition returns True.
+Note "Fn::Or" is used to allow multiple choices, if any of them is "True", the condition returns "True".

 The code to use the condition to specify the CPU Credit type is as follows: